To download a PDF of our Privacy Practices, please click here.

 You do not have to tell us why you are making the request, but we may require you to make special arrangements for payment or other communications.

 We will review and grant reasonable requests, but we are not required to agree to any restrictions.

 Choose someone to act for you.
 If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
 We will make sure the person has this authority and can act for you before we take any action.

 Note: Special Rules for Psychotherapy notes.
-Only Psychotherapy notes collected by a psychotherapist during a counseling session are considered PHI.
-If those notes are kept separate from a client’s medical records, HIPAA requires that they be treated with higher standards or protection than other PHI.
+Psychotherapy notes, as defined by HIPAA, may be collected by a psychotherapist during a counseling session are kept separate from a client’s medical records.
+HIPAA requires that they be treated with higher standards or protection than other PHI.

 For certain health information, you can tell us your choices about what we share.
 If you have a clear preference for how we share your information in the situations described below, talk to us.
 Tell us what you want us to do, and we will follow your instructions.

 In these cases, you have both the right and choice to tell us to: